-Steve A. Linick began his tenure as the Inspector General for the U.S. Department of State on September 30, 2013.
-As Inspector General, Mr. Linick is the senior official responsible for identifying operational risks within the Department of State and the U.S. Agency for Global Media, assessing the sufficiency of internal controls, and conducting administrative and criminal investigations of waste, fraud, mismanagement, and misconduct.
-He is responsible for providing oversight of more than 70,000 Department of State and U.S. Agency for Global Media employees, 270 overseas missions and other facilities worldwide, and more than $70 billion in Department of State, U.S. Agency for Global Media, and foreign assistance resources.
+OIGs serve a critical role in accountability and transparency in Government.
+As Acting Inspector, Ambassador Akard is responsible for providing oversight of more than 70,000 Department of State and U.S. Agency for Global Media employees, 270 overseas missions and other facilities worldwide, and more than $70 billion in Department of State, U.S. Agency for Global Media, and foreign assistance resources.
 He also serves as the Associate Inspector General for designated overseas contingency operations.
-Before his appointment to this position, he served as the first Inspector General of the Federal Housing Finance Agency from 2010 until 2013.

 Inspectors General are also entrusted with receiving and investigating whistleblower complaints concerning potential legal violations, mismanagement, gross wastes of funds, abuses of authority, and dangers to health and safety.
 In accordance with the Inspector General Act of 1978, OIGs ensure that sensitive information in their possession remains confidential and is not disclosed unless otherwise required by law.